andreaabellera/Ecoyou/README.md

 npm run start
 ```

-And if you have the backend running at the same time, the react app will ask the backend for the current time (as test) and show it to the user.
+And if you have the backend running at the same time, the react app.
-And a message like this will be shown: "The django backend said the current time is: 2020-12-23 22:45:42.729013".